 The real-life events may not be back as quickly as we had expected.
 The virtual attendance and participation is something that will give event organizers a strategic advantage, especially when it comes to audience encouragement and sponsor reach.
 In addition, hybrid digital and physical events are going to be conviction form over the coming years.

 Remember!
-The main factor of hosting a successful virtual event is choice of the right kind of hosting platform.
+The main factor of hosting a successful virtual event is the choice of the right kind of hosting platform.
 Workshops, tradeshows, career fairs and meetups all require a higher extent of networking and interactive experience.
-PandaMR is such a platform that offers both virtual flexibility and a human-touch to build real connections.
+PandaMR offers both virtual flexibility and a human-touch to build real connections.